-When you're interviewing for a nurse position, you'll be asked about your skills and experience, your training and your interests.
-Some questions will be basic, such as why do you want to be a nurse?
-Others will be more in-depth such as explain your strengths and weaknesses as a nurse.
+When you're interviewing for a nurse position, you'll be asked about your skills and experience, your training, and your interests.
+Some questions will be basic, such as, “Why do you want to be a nurse?”
+Others will be more in-depth, such as, “Explain your strengths and weaknesses as a nurse.”

-Some Standard Nursing Interview Questions
+More Standard Nursing Interview Questions

 - How would you describe your skills as a team player?

 - How will you deal with difficult doctors?

 - How will you deal with difficult patients and/or their families?